Testsigma

 The exception handling mechanism has both advantages and disadvantages.
 The proper way of handling exceptions provides smooth functioning of your automation code.
 However, if it is used without understanding, the exception handling may mask the actual issues.

 Testsigma doesn’t require much coding knowledge as it is a codeless automation tool.
-Available as a SaaS product, you can just signup and start using it.
-It has various incomparable features such as automatic test case generation, test report generation after each run, the ability to share the result without using any third-party tools, etc.
+Available as a SaaS product, you can just sign up and start using it.
+It has various incomparable features such as automatic test case generation, test report generation after each run, the ability to share the results without using any third-party tools, etc.

 Testsigma Author - G H